MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ## Entities

-When used directly within a one-of variation text, entity references are denoted by enclosing them in curly brackets -  ${`entityName`}.
+When used directly within a one-of variation text, entity references are denoted by enclosing them in braces, such as  ${`entityName`}, or without braces when used as a parameter.

-Entities are expressed as `entityName` when used as a parameter:
+Entities can be used as a parameter:
 - within a [prebuilt function][4]
 - within a condition in a [conditional response template](#conditional-response-template)
 - to [template resolution call](#parametrization-of-templates)

 ## Using prebuilt functions in variations

 [Prebuilt functions][4] supported by [adaptive expressions][3] can also be used inline in a one-of variation text to achieve even more powerful text composition.
-To use an expression inline, simply wrap it in curly brackets - ${}.
+To use an expression inline, simply wrap it in braces.

 ```markdown
 # RecentTasks